Built to Last by Jim Collins

 • They focus on organisational design as opposed to particular ideas that outlast their product lines.

-2. "And" Not "Or":
+2. And Not Or

-• Visionary companies don't hold themselves down to the negative effects of "Or".
-They never pick between this OR that.
+• Visionary companies don’t hold themselves down to the negative effects of Or.
+They never pick between this OR that

 • They believe in working towards achieving a balance between both extremes of this AND that.
 E.g. profits AND purpose, low cost AND high quality, stability AND change etc.